cjlin1/libsvm/README.md

 ***NOTE*** To avoid wrong parameters, `svm_check_parameter()` should be called before `svm_train()`.

-struct `svm_model` stores the model obtained from the training procedure.
-It is not recommended to directly access entries in this structure.
-Programmers should use the interface functions to get the values.
+struct `svm_model` stores the model obtained from the training procedure. **It is not recommended to directly access entries in this structure**.
+Programmers should use the **interface functions** to get the values.
 ```C++
 struct svm_model
 {